lostcart/CardboardCanvas/README.md

     @Override
     public void draw(Canvas canvas) {
    	    ...

+   	    // Setup the cardboard canvas the first time draw is called if (!mSetup) {
+            mCardboardCanvas.setupCanvas(canvas);
+            mSetup = true;
+        }

-        // Set the canvas each frame
+        // Refresh the canvas each frame
         mCardboardCanvas.refreshCanvas(canvas);

         // Add the images to the cardboard canvas